dcamposb/python3_assignments/README_Doc.md

 # python3_assignments

-The following repository holds python3 assignments done for the University of Michigan python3 Programming Coursera Specialization.
+The following repository holds python3 assignments done for the University of Michigan Ann Arbour python3 Programming Coursera Specialization.
 While I have had experience with python since my senior year in college, and I work with python extensively at my job;  I have always wanted to better my core understandings of the languague.
 This repository is a reflection of that as I follow  this specialization.